sagemath/sage-archive-2023-02-01/README.md

 1. Optional: It is recommended that you have both LaTeX and the ImageMagick tools (e.g. the "convert" command) installed since some plotting functionality benefits from it.

-1. Optional: Read this if you are intending to run a Sage notebook server for multiple users.
-For security (i.e., to run `notebook(secure=True)`) you want to access the server using the HTTPS protocol.
-First, install OpenSSL and the OpenSSL development headers on your system if they are not already installed.
-Then install pyOpenSSL by building Sage and then typing `./sage -i pyopenssl`.
-   Note that this command requires internet access.
-Alternatively, `make ssl` builds Sage and installs pyOpenSSL.

 Troubleshooting
 ---------------